PossiblyKozak/Conway_Python/README.md

 Feel free to fork or use this repository as you wish, I have no ownership rights over the game itself.
 Go nuts, just send over a pull request.

 **Currently only tested on Windows 10 with Python 3.8.5 and pygame 1.9.6**

+## Attribution

+Premade shapes are taken from the [Life Lexicon](https://www.conwaylife.com/ref/lexicon/lex.htm) and it was incredibly helpful in deciphering the terms and phrases commonly used when speaking about Conway's Game of Life.